Allaman/nvim/README.md

 ## Try out

-If you have [Docker](https://www.docker.com/) on your system you can try out this config via the provided Docker image
+If you have [Docker](https://www.docker.com/) on your system you can try out this config via the provided `Dockerfile`

 💡 All dependencies of my config are installed except texlab, tectonic, and vim-grammarous which makes it at **1.9GB** a rather large image

 ### Build the image

-There are some issues with building the a multi architecture Docker image via Github Action.
-Until I sorted that out you can build the Docker image locally on your own
+There are some issues with building a multi architecture Docker image via Github Action.
+Until I sorted that out, you can build the Docker image locally on your own

 ```sh
 docker build -t nvim .